melissavega/QwertyPOS/readme.txt

   Password: Database

 Note: When making a sale as an employee, ensure that the Brand and Model match up, e.g. 'Nike' and 'Nike Quantum 360'.

+NOTE: In our project itself our triggers are OUTOFSTOCK check and low quantity, the name of the webforms (ASPX) crosponding to those are Report2.aspx for low quantity and ProdcutReport.aspx for OUTOFSTOCK.
+This way its easier to find the code.
+Ignore the naming of the webforms, we did not change it because it might create issues.